All Episodes

 He was really proud of his work driving ships, and he made sure to send emails letting me know that he was always thinking of me.

-I would excitedly wake up to emails from him with hilarious subject lines such as, "Jonathan Diller is a stud."
-And sweet messages like, I'm gonna spoil the heck out of you when I get home, and I'll be home before you know it.
+And sweet messages like, I'm going to spoil the heck out of you when I get home and I'll be home before you know it.

 I never doubted how much Jonathan loved me because he always told me he was absolutely my soulmate and we could just understand each other with a look.

-He could always make me laugh, and that was one of the things I love most about him.
+He could always make me laugh and that was one of the things I love most about him.

 He would make an absolute fool of himself just to get me to crack a smile.